 The Harvard Square Kiosk is significant for its architecture and method of construction, and for its associations with the urban development of Cambridge in the 19th and 20th centuries.
 It is a rare and distinctive example of a specialized early twentieth-century transportation structure.
 The building is intimately associated with the development and character of its surroundings.
 The building is also significant for its important associations with Prof. Charles B. Breed and architects Blackall, Clapp & Whittemore.
+It is also significant as an early example of adaptive reuse, although the design by Skidmore, Owings & Merrill-Chicago is less than fifty years old.

-V. Relationship to Criteria

-A. Article III, Chapter 2.78.180 a.
+- V. Relationship to Criteria - A. Article III, Chapter 2.78.180 a.